Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 Cheapest GLP-1 with no membership fee and no insurance

 Without insurance, the cheapest no-membership GLP-1 path comes down to your tolerance for upfront commitment.
 Fifty410 at $99/month equivalent (3-month prepay) is the absolute cheapest sticker.
-Eden at $129 first month / $209/mo (3-month plan) is the cheapest monthly partner program.
-MEDVi at $179 first month is the cheapest first-month entry on compounded semaglutide injection with bundled support.
+Embody at $99 first month / $299/mo ongoing is the lowest first-month entry among partner programs.
+MEDVi at $179 first month is another entry on compounded semaglutide injection with bundled support.
 Yucca at $146/month equivalent is the cheapest 6-month plan with BNPL flexibility.

 This is the largest segment of readers searching for this query.
 No insurance, paying cash, want the lowest real monthly cost without a platform fee stacked on top.